moiseevigor/moiseevigor.github.io/_posts/2026-08-05-forbidden-directions-research-program.md

 **The thesis, in one sentence.**

-> A physical environment carries genuine sub-Riemannian geometry **if and only if there is a
+> If a physical environment carries **a connection whose curvature is a physical field**,
-> connection whose curvature is a physical field** — and then the geometry *reads that field
+> it carries genuine sub-Riemannian geometry — and then the geometry *reads that field
 > off*: the growth vector gives the field's vanishing order, the ball–box exponents give the
-> cost of accumulating holonomy, and the caustic gives the field's gradient.
+> cost of accumulating holonomy, and the caustic gives a profile-calibrated combination
+> of the field's gradient and profile curvature — $(1-\tfrac34\beta)|\nabla\ln B|^2$
+> at leading order for one-dimensional profiles (Part 3, article §4).

+(One direction only: sub-Riemannian geometry also arises without any field — rolling, parking, the falling cat — so the field-curvature environments are a *class* of SR geometries, not the definition of them.)

 A **connection**[^connection] is a rule for carrying a quantity along a path; its **curvature** is the mismatch you accumulate around a loop — the **holonomy**.
 For a magnetic